ookangzheng/test-action-semantic-release/README.md

 ## What is included

-This action includes [semantic-release](https://github.com/semantic-release/semantic-release) cli tool with the following plugins pre-installed:
+cli tool with the following plugins pre-installed:

 * @semantic-release/npm
-* @semantic-release/git
-* @semantic-release/changelog
-* @semantic-release/github

 ## Usage